 General Repeat Policy

-Students may repeat courses originally taken for a letter grade if the earlier attempt resulted in a grade of "C-"or lower.
+Undergraduate students may repeat courses originally taken for a letter grade if the earlier attempt resulted in a grade of "C-"or lower.
 Undergraduate students may repeat a maximum of 28 units.
 Students will be prevented from enrolling in repeated courses that exceed the 28-unit limit.
 Courses originally taken in which the student earned a grade of No Credit may be repeated.

 Graduate students may repeat courses in which they earned a grade of "B-"or lower.
 The repeated course grade will be averaged with all other grades in determining the grade point average.
 Except for specially designated courses, units earned for a course count only once towards degree requirements.
 In instances where a student is allowed to repeat a course for which a grade of "C" or better ("B" or better for graduate students) was earned, neither units nor grade points will be counted towards degree requirements.
 An exception to this policy point may be made for students who have successfully reapplied to the Office of Graduate Studies to begin a graduate program anew after nine years because an extension of their original program is no longer feasible.